Akhilesh09/MS_Projects/Machine Learning - Group Project/README.md

-# CSCE 633: Machine Learning Project
+# Attack Detection Using Machine Learning

-Repository for Spring 2020 CSCE 633: Machine Learning Project

 Description:
 The following models are implemented to classify a program as Benign or Malicious: